-Jason Maus is in his fifth season as the head men’s and women’s cross country and track & field coach at Ohio Northern.
+Jason Maus enters his 11th season as the head men’s and women’s cross country and track & field coach at Ohio Northern.

-In his three seasons as head coach, Maus has led the men’s program to three conference championship titles (three indoor) and the women’s program to one indoor title.
+In his 10 seasons as track & field head coach, Maus has led the men’s program to three indoor conference championship titles and the women’s program to two outdoor titles and one indoor title.

-He is no stranger to the Polar Bear program as he was also as an assistant cross country and track & field at ONU from 2002-09, where he coached the distance runners and was the recruiting coordinator.
+He is no stranger to the Polar Bear program, having served as an assistant cross country and track & field coach at ONU from 2002-08, where he coached the distance runners and was the recruiting coordinator.

 He received his bachelor’s degree from Heidelberg in 2002 and his master’s degree at Bowling Green State University in 2005.

 Maus was part of the OAC Women’s Cross Country Coaching Staff of the Year in 2005, 2006, and 2008 and Men’s Cross Country Coaching Staff of the Year in 2007 and 2008.

 Maus previous served as the Division III President of the United States Track & Field and Cross Country Coaches Association (USTFCCCA) for two seasons.

 He also serves as a lecturer in the business college at ONU.
 Maus is USATF Level I and Level II certified in distance and throws.

 He and his wife, Lindsey, live in Ada with their sons, Hayden and Jackson.